lee3291/BoilerFruit/Test.md

 2. The seller client creates a new store within their clientGUI side using the `create store` button, and fills in the appropriate store name within the `JOptionPane`.
 3. The seller client adds 5 new products to the created store using the `importCSV` button, and fills in the desired file path within the `JOptionPane`.
 4. The seller client adds one extra product to the created store using the `add product ` button, and fills in the appropriate fields within the `add product page`.
-5. The customer refreshes the page, s/he should see that the page is populated with 6 products from the store created in step 2.
+5. The customer refreshes the page, s/he should see that the page is populated with 6 products from the store created in _step 2_.
 6. The customer chooses `purchase item`, fills in the appropriate quantity in the `JOptionPane`, and the purchase is completed.
 7. The customer chooses `view history`, and the information from the last purchase appears here.
-8. Meanwhile, the seller can access the `view sale` button within the store created in step 2, and the customer purchase in step 6 should appear here.
+8. Meanwhile, the seller can access the `view sale` button within the store created in _step 2_, and the customer purchase in _step 6_ should appear here.

 Expected result: